 The Mac client

-On the whole, the Mac OS X app is easy to use, and I found it to work without crashing.
+On the whole, the Mac OS X app is easy to use, and we found it to work without crashing.
 Having a large choice of server locations is useful, and, because this VPN is good for unblocking Netflix and iPlayer; it could be a worthy choice for people who like to stream.

 OpenVPN encryption is available, however, it is worth noting that it is not implemented as strongly as it is with many competing VPNs on the market.